 As a professor you are given both the ability to create homeworks from scratch as well as test those homeworks out to identify any possible problems your students may have.

 The grade from when you take as a Stuart Student will not be saved, but you will see how well you scored.
 Hint: For screen based assignments any score less than 100% could be a result of vague instructions.

-In our sample homework assignment we didn’t create any homework instructions.
-However, a typical homework will include instructions in this area that the student will follow.
-Without instructions the student isn’t given any directions on what to complete.
+In our sample assignment, we didn’t create any instructions.
+However, a typical homework will include instructions in this area for the student to follow.
+Without instructions, the student cannot know the assignment’s completion criteria.
 We go over homework descriptions and instructions here.

 Now you will go through the process of completing the assignment as if you were a student.
 You will input the required parameters by either typing them into the editor line or searching for them in the tools menu.

-The editor functions the same whether you are completing a homework or building a homework.
-If you want to add another line to the editor simply press the semicolon key on your keyboard or select the “+” button within the software.
+The editor functions the same whether you are completing a homework or building one.
+If you want to add another line to the editor, simply press the semicolon key on your keyboard or select the “+” button within the software.

 Alright!
-We got a perfect score, so now it’s time to submit the homework.
-When your student submits their homework the grade will be placed into your automated gradebook which can then be exported to excel or viewed within the software – we will go over this functionality in more detail in a future article.
+We got a perfect score, so now it’s time to submit.
+When your student submits their homework, the grade will be placed into your automated gradebook which can then be exported to excel or viewed within the software – we will go over this functionality in more detail in a future article.
 However, when you click “Submit homework” you will be taken back to the main page where you can then choose to edit the details of the homework or test a new assignment.